Must-be-Ash/between-friends/embedded-docs/quickstart.md

 Build a dapp using Coinbase Developer Platform (CDP) embedded wallet in under 5 minutes!
 This guide shows you how to integrate our wallet infrastructure directly into your React application using our [`cdp-create-app`](https://www.npmjs.com/package/@coinbase/create-cdp-app) package.

 <Tip>
-  Check out the [CDP Web SDK reference](https://coinbase.github.io/cdp-web) for comprehensive method signatures, types, and examples.
+  Check out the [CDP Web SDK reference](/sdks/cdp-sdks-v2/react) for comprehensive method signatures, types, and examples.
 </Tip>

 <Accordion title="What is an embedded wallet?">
-  An **embedded wallet** is a crypto wallet built directly into your app.
-Unlike traditional wallets (like MetaMask) that require browser extensions and seed phrases, embedded wallets let users sign in with just their email, a familiar experience for most users.
+  An **embedded wallet** is a self-custodial crypto wallet built directly into your app.
+Unlike traditional wallets (like MetaMask) that require browser extensions and seed phrases, embedded wallets let users sign in with familiar auth methods such as email, mobile SMS, and OAuth while maintaining full control of their assets.

   Key benefits:

   * **No downloads**: Works instantly in any browser
-  * **Email sign-in**: No seed phrases to lose
+  * **Email sign-in**: No seed phrases to manage, but users retain full control
   * **You control the UX**: Seamlessly integrated into your app
 </Accordion>